How to prepare and cook food safely

 Find out how to prepare, cook and store food correctly to minimise the risk of food poisoning, including E. coli.

-It's always important to wash them thoroughly with soap and warm water before handling food, and especially after touching raw food, the bin, pets, and going to the toilet.
+It's important to wash them thoroughly with soap and warm water before handling food, and especially after touching raw food, the bin, pets, and going to the toilet.

 Find out how to wash your hands correctly.